connorslade/ArchPapers/CLI.md

   <OUTPUT>  The output file to write to

 Options:
   -i, --invert                   Invert the mask.
 By using this option, your supplied image will be used as the foreground -c, --color <COLOR>            The color to use for the background [default: #171718] -b, --blur <BLUR>              How much to blur the background image.
 None by default -d, --darken <DARKEN>          How much to darken the background image.
-None by default -t, --translate <TRANSLATE>  The translation to apply to the background image. (x, y) [default: 0,0] -h, --help                   Print help
+None by default -t, --translate <TRANSLATE>    The translation to apply to the background image. (x, y) [default: 0,0] -m, --mask <MASK>              Lets you use your own mask, not just the arch logo.
+The file MUST be a SVG with the alpha channel being used as the mask
+  -s, --mask-scale <MASK_SCALE>  The scale to apply to the mask.
+Useful for use with custom masks [default: 1.0] -h, --help                     Print help
   -V, --version                  Print version
 ```

 Example usage: